Skip to main content

 Dependencies

-The pprof web interface requires Graphviz to generate visual graphs:
+The pprof web interface requires Graphviz for visual graphs:

 macOS: